karneh/mediationmonitor.github.io/index.md

 <details>
   <summary>Heartbeat Motion</summary>

 Heartbeats are easily measured by one’s own fingers.
 We can sense the “pulse” of increased blood flow in our veins.
-The accelerometer seeks to do something extremely similar.
-If the accelerometer was positioned normal to the heartbeat (so that the movement due to heartbeat was in 1 axis) we would expect the phone to accelerate up and down due to the change of blood flow.
+Similarly we expect the accelerometer to register accelerations in all 3 axes due to a heartbeat.
+This is because a heartbeat cuases the chest to expand in multiple directions hence generating an acceleration in multiple axes.

-One cycle, or one heartbeat, should correspond to one period of our acceleration normal to the heartbeat.
-From our research we know that the heart rate of individuals in meditation to be between 50-100 bpm[SOURCE NUM].
-This means that we can expect to see this 50-100bpm (.8-1.6 Hz) signal present in our acceleration data.
+One cycle, or one heartbeat, should correspond to one period ofa sinusoidal acceleration in multiple axes.
+From our research we know that the heart rate of individuals in meditation to be 40-80 BPM (.66-1.33 Hz) we expect to see a signal with matching frequenciest in our acceleration data.

-The above analysis is based on the fact that the phone is positioned normal to the observed motion.
-Our sensor choice does not gurantee this.
-For this reason, we expect to see accelerations matching these frequencies in all axes.
+We also expect to see increased components of acceleration in all axes due to the fact that the phone is not oriented perfectly normal to this motion (ie we would expect some component of gravity in all axes and we would also expect a heartbeat to show up in multiple axes)

 </details>

 <details>
   <summary>Breathing Motion</summary>

-Breathing is arguably more complex motion than the heartbeat, one reason is since it can be controlled by the individual.
 Our experiment seeks to measure the rise and fall of the subject’s chest while breathing.
-This motion should also be cyclical in nature.
+Breathing is a more variable motion than the heartbeat because it can be controlled by the individual.
+This motion should also be cyclical in nature, lending itself to a sinusoidal acceleration -- like the heartbeat.

-We can expect an acceleration while inhaling and corresponding acceleration when exhaling.
-This means that we should large amounts of the frequencies with the breathing rate (.1-.5 Hz)[SOURCE] Once again this motion should be primarily recorded in one axis.
+We expect to see frequencies within the breathing rate (.16-.25 Hz) in our acceleration signal.
+Once again this motion should be primarily recorded in the Z axis.
 However, the phone will not be placed perfectly on the body so we can expect to see corresponding signals/frequencies in all axes.

-The motion of breathing causes the phone to move much more than a heartbeat.
-This will cause the sensor to potentially move throughout measurement collection.
-This could introduce error into our data.
+We expect the magnitude of acceleration during a breath to be nuch larger than that of a heartbeat as the phone is moving much further in a given amount of time.

-We expect a raw acceleration plot to look something like this:
+We expect a raw acceleration plot to look something like this (Y axis not to scale):

 <figure>
-  <figcpation>Generated wave with .95 Hz(heartbeat) and .2 Hz(breathrate) sine waves</figcaption>
+  <figcaption>Generated acceleration wave with .95 Hz(heartbeat) and .2 Hz(breathrate) sine waves</figcaption>
   <img src="images/sim_time.png"/>
   <figcaption>Figure 3: Theoretical Acceleration</figcaption>
 </figure>